 Sleep eating disorder, or sleep-related eating disorder (SRED), is when you repeatedly eat and drink while you're not fully awake.
 You're caught in a strange state between sleep and consciousness, often with little to no memory of your actions the next day.

 Sleep-related eating disorder (SRED) is classified as an NREM-related parasomnia characterized by recurrent episodes of dysfunctional eating that occur after an arousal from the main sleep period with partial or complete amnesia for the event.
-The disorder was first introduced as a distinct condition in 1991, and research shows it's characterized by recurrent episodes of eating at the transition from night-time sleep to arousal.
+The disorder was first introduced as a distinct condition in 1991, and research shows it's characterized by recurrent episodes of nocturnal eating at the transition from night-time sleep to arousal.

 It's more common than you'd think.
-Studies suggest that up to 5% of adults might experience sleep eating at some point, though prevalence varies from 1% up to 4.6% in different populations.
+Studies suggest that up to 5% of adults might experience nocturnal eating at some point, though prevalence varies from 1% up to 4.6% in different populations.
 The highest prevalence of 4.6% has been reported in a college student group.
 The real number is likely higher, since many people are too ashamed to mention it or simply don't remember doing it.
 It tends to be more common in women and often begins in young adulthood.

 Research shows there's often a significant diagnostic delay of 8.3 ± 8.8 years, which researchers attribute to patients' healthcare behavior and general unfamiliarity of practitioners with the condition.

 Night eating syndrome (NES) is when you eat a lot late at night, but you are fully awake and aware of what you're doing.
 It's often driven by stress or cravings.
+Unlike sleep-related eating disorder, night eating syndrome involves conscious food intake during nighttime hours.

-Sleep eating disorder (SRED) happens when you are partially asleep and unconscious of your actions.
-As clinical psychologist Dr. Suzanne Gorovoy explains, "With sleep eating disorder, the person is often unaware of their actions in the moment and may feel shocked or confused in the morning."
-Think of it this way: night eating is a conscious choice; sleep eating is an unconscious action.
+With sleep eating disorder, the person is often unaware of their actions in the moment and may feel shocked or confused in the morning.

 For more information about the relationship between food and sleep, check out our guide on eating before bed.

 There's no single answer.
 Sleep eating is usually caused by a mix of factors coming together.
+Let's dive into the different factors!

 If you suspect you have sleep apnea, our guide on signs of sleep apnea can help you identify the symptoms.

-Certain Medications: Some medications, especially sedative-hypnotics like zolpidem (Ambien) and certain antidepressants, are known to trigger complex sleep behaviors, including eating.
+Some medications, especially sedative-hypnotics like zolpidem (Ambien) and certain antidepressants, are known to trigger complex sleep behaviors, including eating.
 Research shows that zolpidem accounted for more than one-third of sleep-related eating disorder reports in the WHO pharmacovigilance database.
 Studies have found that SRED onset was most commonly seen with daily zolpidem doses of 10 mg or higher (95% of patients).
 In a literature review of 40 case reports, 65% of patients were female with a mean age of 53 years, and all patients had either partial or full amnesia with compulsive eating.

 Our detailed guide on Ambien side effects provides important information about this medication's potential impacts on sleep behavior.

-Stress and Anxiety: High stress levels are a huge contributor.
+High stress levels are a huge contributor.
 Emotional turmoil can mess with your sleep cycles and open the door for parasomnias.
-"Stress and sleep disruption often go hand-in-hand," notes sleep researcher Dr. Michael Grandner.
-"When sleep becomes fragmented, the chances of parasomnias like sleep eating go up significantly."
-If you're dealing with stress-related sleep issues, our article on fight or flight at night offers practical solutions.
+Sleep researcher Dr. Michael Grandner notes:

-Genetics: If sleepwalking or other parasomnias run in your family, you might be more likely to develop sleep eating disorder, too.
+If sleepwalking or other parasomnias run in your family, you might be more likely to develop sleep eating disorder, too.
 Research suggests that SRED may have a genetic predisposition, with studies showing that approximately 20-26% of SRED patients have a first-degree relative with nocturnal eating behavior.
 In one case report, a 31-year-old woman with SRED had a dizygotic twin sister and father who were also affected.

 Beyond waking up to a messy kitchen, sleep eating can have serious consequences:

-If you think you have sleep eating disorder, talking to a doctor or sleep specialist is the first step.
+If you think you have a sleep eating disorder, talking to a doctor or sleep specialist is the first step.
 They'll likely:

 Ask About Your Sleep History: They'll want to know about your nighttime habits, what you eat, and any potential triggers.
 Understanding the telltale signs of insomnia can help you prepare for these conversations.